dkelly255/PP4-Fantasy-Football-Centre/TESTING.md

 # Testing

 ## Manual Testing - User Workflows:

+The key tests below are part of the manual testing procedures I have followed to prove out the functionality of the primary User-based workflows available within the application:

 Test Case | Expected Result | Actual Result | Pass/Fail
  ------------- | ------------- | ------------ | -------------
   Register an account | When clicking the "Sign Up" option, a user should be presented with the sign up form.
 Upon population of the required fields within the form, the user should receive a confirmation email if they have specified an email address during sign-up, and should have a newly created account. | User account created as expected | Pass